mLewisLogic/saddle/README.md

-# lasso
+# saddle

 Hey nerd!

-Lasso makes writing service clients as easy as giving high fives.©™®℗☃✓
+Saddle makes writing service clients as easy as giving high fives.©™®℗☃✓

 It's a full-featured generic consumer layer for you to build API client implementations on top of.

 ## about

-Ok, I love high fives, but what does Lasso do for me?
+Ok, I love high fives, but what does Saddle do for me?

 I'm glad you asked fellow nerd!
 Do you like automatic retries?
 Automatic multi-part file posting?
 I know I sure do!

 Do you like sending your POSTs url-encoded?
-That's okay, I still love you anyways and Lasso has your back.
+That's okay, I still love you anyways and Saddle has your back.
 Does your rampant OCD refuse to let you post in anything less structured than JSON?
-High five nerd, Lasso bleeds OCD.
+High five nerd, Saddle bleeds OCD.
 Just set your :post_style flag and fuhgedaboutit!

-For an example of a concrete implementation, see [lasso-example](https://github.com/mLewisLogic/lasso-example)
+For an example of a concrete implementation, see [saddle-example](https://github.com/mLewisLogic/saddle-example)

 ## features